Yves Gérard: Life and career

 Gérard is known especially for his scholarly works on the composers Luigi Boccherini and Camille Saint-Saëns.
-He has also made significant contributions to the study of the chamber music of late-18th century Italy, Spain, and Austria, and to French music of the 18th, 19th and 20th centuries.
-The Grove Dictionary of Music and Musicians writes that his major work has been on the writings of Hector Berlioz.
+He also made significant contributions to the study of the chamber music of late-18th century Italy, Spain, and Austria, and to French music of the 18th, 19th and 20th centuries.
+The Grove Dictionary of Music and Musicians writes that his major work was on the writings of Hector Berlioz.
 In 1983 he co-edited volume 4 of Berlioz's Correspondance générale, and in 1996 he co-edited Volume 1 of the composer's Critique musicale.

 Gérard died of cancer on 6 October 2020, aged 88.